-Acacia spectabilis, Mudgee Wattle is a tall spindly shrub or small tree with arching branches, growing to potentially more than 5 metres.
+Acacia spectabilis is a tall spindly shrub or small tree with arching branches, growing to potentially more than 5 metres.

-Golden yellow flowers are held in globular clusters.
-Each cluster contains 20-35 individual flowers.
-The clusters are held in long racemes.
+Up to 35 very small staminate flowers are produced in globular heads.
+Each head contains 20-35 individual flowers.
+The heads are held in long racemes.
 Flowering is prolific from late winter to spring.

 Mudgee Wattle occurs in the Central and North-western Slopes of NSW and southern Queensland.